 Besides, “with this visit, the president highlighted African successes in governance, democratization, and the mobilization of economic opportunity,” Campbell says.
 And he did, without much fanfare and without calling the last remaining African dictators by their name.

-From an analysis of the transcripts of speeches and comments made in Dakar, Johannesburg, Soweto, Pretoria, Cape Town and Dar es Salaam, Obama expressed a love for Africa and stated he will do whatever it takes to forge a successful partnership with the continent.
+From an analysis of the transcripts of speeches and comments made in Dakar, Johannesburg, Soweto, Pretoria, Cape Town, and Dar es Salaam, Obama expressed love for Africa and stated he will do whatever it takes to forge a successful partnership with the continent.